 How To Grill Chicken Quarters

 Now it’s time to marinate the chicken quarters.
 Marinating not only infuses the chicken with flavor but also helps tenderize the meat.
 Choose your favorite marinade, whether it’s a tangy barbecue sauce, zesty lemon herb blend, or a savory garlic and soy combination.
 Place the chicken quarters in a sealable plastic bag and pour the marinade over them, ensuring each piece is coated.
 Allow the chicken to marinate in the refrigerator for at least 30 minutes, or up to overnight for more intense flavor.

-See also How To Use A Charcoal Grill
+See also How Long To Grill Pork Chops

+How To Grill Chicken Quarters